Monomial Orderings

 Examples

-julia> R, (w, x, y, z) = polynomial_ring(QQ, ["w", "x", "y", "z"]);
+julia> R, (w, x, y, z) = polynomial_ring(QQ, [:w, :x, :y, :z]);

 julia> F = free_module(R, 3)

-Free module of rank 3 over Multivariate polynomial ring in 4 variables over QQ
+Free module of rank 3 over R

 julia> o1 = degrevlex(R)*invlex(gens(F))